Nun-z/Nun-z.github.io/README.md

 If you have a Microsoft account that you log into on your Xbox and $20, you have everything you need to complete this step.
 If you have a developer account already, skip this step.

-**1.**  Go to this URL (https://developer.microsoft.com/en-us/store/register/) and click on the “Sign Up” button.
+**1.**  Go to this URL (https://developer.microsoft.com/en-us/store/register/) and click on the “sign up” button.

 **2.**  If you are not already signed in with your Xbox’s Microsoft account, sign in using the prompt displayed.

-**3.**  On the next page, select the “Individual” account type option.
+**3.**  On the next page, select the “individual” account type option.
 ![AccountType](https://i.imgur.com/QMwdTjV.png "Sign up for an individual account")

+**4.**  Scroll down to the “publisher display name (company name)” textbox and enter your desired publisher name.
+This can be anything as long as it hasn’t already been claimed by someone else.

+**5.**  Scroll down and fill in the “contact info” textboxes.
+Then, press the “next” button at the bottom of the page.

+**6.**  On the next page, click on “add a new payment method.”

+**7.**  Enter your payment information, go to the Review page, and complete the purchase.
+You now have a Microsoft developer account.

+## Step 2: Create an application in Microsoft Partner Center